 Eat for free

 Gothenburg is a foodie city and so it’s no surprise to find the Food Truck trend alive and well here.
-There are always Trucks at Magasinsgatan, often at Gustav Adolfs Square too.
-Here you can buy restaurant style lunches in a box, so there’s no frills and often no seat either!
+There are always Trucks at Magasinsgatan, Kungstorget and often at Gustav Adolfs Square too.
+Here you can buy restaurant style lunches in a box, so there’s no frills and sometimes no seat either!
 There are a whole variety of cuisines to sample, from artisan swedish food to asian fusion cooking.